-Sometimes a witness may have said something that is not consistent with something else he or she said.
-Sometimes different witnesses will have given different versions of what happened.
+Sometimes a witness may say something that is not consistent with something else he or she said.
+Sometimes different witnesses will give different versions of what happened.
 People often forget things or make mistakes in what they remember.
 Also, two people may see the same event but remember it differently.
 You may consider these differences, but do not decide that testimony is untrue just because it differs from other testimony.